yoanyomba123/NTS-Variety-Of-Services-Catering-Service/README.md

 # NTS-Variety-Of-Services-Catering-Service

+## A Client Project for the N&T's Family Business - Still in the works
   Complex Web Application -  Catering Service N&amp;T's Variety Of Services

-# A Client Project For The N&T's Business
+## For A demo
+  client-ui-herokuapp.com